 And keep in mind that just because ads are right for you today, doesn’t meant that will still be true five years from now, or even 5 months from now.
 Every few months, I like to reassess my blogging goals to make sure the space I’m devoting to ads couldn’t make more money devoted to promoting an affiliate product or one of my own products.
 Making money with ads is great… but if I could be making more money another way, I’d be silly to keep running ads.

 No matter what type of ads you choose to run, the more traffic you get, the more money you’ll make.
 You can get started even if you blog is new or doesn’t have millions of readers, but ad income is directly tied to traffic.
-If you’re trying to get more traffic, I recommend the ebook How I Went From 17K to 350K+ Monthly Page Views in 9 Months, which has several great tips to help you find more readers.
+If you’re trying to get more traffic, I recommend the ebook Traffic Transformation: 21 Strategies I Used to Increase My Monthly Page Views from 17k to 400k+ in 10 Months, which has several great tips to help you find more readers.

 Click the below image to pin this blog post so you can reference it later and share it with your friends: